MHKiT-Software/MHKiT/docs/source/dolfyn.rst

 * ``rotate``: Contains tools to rotate a dataset to a new coordinate system.
 * ``time``: Contains functions to modify the format of the stored time between a variety of time formats.
 * ``tools``: Contains miscellaneous functions used in mhkit that may prove useful to users

-See :ref:`MHKiT-Python <python>`  for more details on the Dolfyn module.